-It should be noted that in this case the Creditor did not receive a notice of the Bankruptcy by the Debtor, a crucial and costly mistake in many instances.
+It should be noted that in this case, the Creditor did not receive a notice of Bankruptcy from the Debtor, a crucial and costly mistake in many instances.
 Given the Creditor did not mention this from the start, the argument was considered to be waived.
 So if you find yourself in this situation, avoid any potential complications and send a notice to the owner of the “Certificate of Purchase” along with your other Creditors.
-It should also be noted that if the Debtor had failed to satisfy the Chapter 13 plan, the Creditor would have been granted a relief from stay, giving it the right to acquire ownership of the property given the time lapse.
+It should also be noted that if the Debtor had failed to satisfy the Chapter 13 plan, the Creditor would have been granted relief from stay, giving it the right to acquire ownership of the property given the time-lapse.